 - A proven level of competence in the principles and practices of business analysis.

-How much will taking the CBAP/CCBA exam cost?
+How much will taking the IIBA exams cost?

-Exam applications are managed centrally by our parent body IIBA.
+The CCBA and CBAP exam applications are also managed centrally by IIBA Global.
 Exams in New Zealand are conducted as online exams (CBT) administered by Prometric, IIBA's testing partner.
 Test dates and locations are agreed with Prometric.

 How do I Get Certified?

 - Read the about the Certification Process for ECBA, CCBA and CBAP and IIBA-ACC (Agile).